-In addition to the subscriptions defined in the agent configuration, Sensu agent entities also subscribe automatically to a subscription matching their entity name.
-Eor example, an agent entity with the name: "i-424242" subscribes to check requests with the subscription entity:i-424242.
+In addition to the subscriptions defined in the agent configuration, Sensu agent entities also subscribe automatically to a subscription matching their entity name: "i-424242" subscribes to check requests with the subscription entity:i-424242.
 This makes it possible to generate ad-hoc check requests targeting specific entities via the API.